 Spottswoode is one of Napa’s most historic and beautiful wineries, famous for its world-class Cabarnet Sauvignon.
 The founding of the estate reaches back nearly 140 years, and the current owners, the Novak family, have been mindful stewards for nearly five decades.

-The meat Mecca of Dallas is without a doubt, Knife located in the Highland Dallas located just off Central Expressway at Mockingbird.
+The meat Mecca of Dallas is without a doubt, Knife located in the Highland Dallas located just off Central Expressway at Mockingbird and in Willowbend.
 This is the love-child of chef John Tesar who has elevated the steak experience, and the results are precious.